63rabbits/YubitenReader/README.md

 - Guide Spot
-Displays a spot at the specified Braille location.
+Displays a spot at the specified Braille dots location.
 This function is designed to help sighted people users learn finger Braille.

   | # | properties | description | default |
   | :-: | :--- | :--- | :--- |